Municipal/Partner Login Public Login

 Online Training for Newly Elected Officials

-This five-week webinar series covered a wide range of topics to equip newly elected officials with a solid foundation and understanding of local government.
+This five-week webinar series, hosted in January and February of 2024, covers a wide range of topics to equip newly elected officials with a solid foundation and understanding of local government.
 From the basics of the form and function of local governance to risk management, review this series as a resource for local leadership.
+Please check back for updated videos and resources in early 2026.

 Please find recordings and slides below: